-Lord Merthyr was captured by the Imperial Japanese Army while serving with the Pembrokeshire Heavy Regiment in Hong Kong on 8th December 1941, the morning after the Japanese attacked Pearl Harbour, and he remained a prisoner of war until 1945.
+Lord Merthyr was captured by the Imperial Japanese Army while serving with the Pembrokeshire Regiment in Hong Kong in 1941, and he remained a prisoner of war until 1945.

 The Government accepted Command 7122 and set up the Nature Conservancy, the forerunner of part of what is now Natural Resources Wales, as a separate body under the aegis of a committee of the Privy Council by Royal Charter on 23 March 1949.
 Max Nicholson became its second director general in 1951.

-The Nature Conservancy attempted to get Kenfig declared as a nature reserve as suggested by Command 7122, but found too many obstacles and abandoned the project in 1954.
-Morrey Salmon then managed to induce the Glamorgan County Council to propose Kenfig as a Local Nature Reserve in 1956, but this was prevented by an ancient legal conflict between the Trustees of the Margam Estate and the Burgesses of Kenfig over the ownership of the dunes.
+The Nature Conservancy attempted to get Kenfig declared as a nature reserve as suggested by Command 7122, but found too many obstacles and abandoned the project in 1954[s].
+Morrey Salmon then managed to induce the Glamorgan County Council to propose Kenfig as a Local Nature Reserve in 1956, but this was prevented by an ancient legal conflict between the Trustees of the Margam Estate and the Kenfig Corporation over the ownership of the dunes.

-In 1956 the Nature Conservancy asked a local Swansea solicitor and birdwatcher Neville Douglas-Jones whether he could organise a survey of Buzzards on Gower, due to their falling numbers following the outbreak of myxomatosis in rabbits their primary prey.
-This was achieved by recruiting a group of naturalists from the area, including a polish refugee birdwatching orthopaedic surgeon, Jo Hambury.
-This group went on to form the nucleus of the Gower Ornithological Society (GOS).
+Likewise, in 1956, the Nature Conservancy asked a local Swansea solicitor and birdwatcher Neville Douglas-Jones whether he could organise a survey of Buzzards on Gower, due to their falling numbers following the outbreak of myxomatosis in rabbits their primary prey.
+This was achieved by recruiting a group of naturalists from the area, including a Pomeranian refugee, ex Royal Army Medical Corps Col., orthopaedic surgeon, bird watcher Jo Hambury[t].
+This group went on to form the nucleus of the Gower Ornithological Society.

 Glamorgan has an active Naturalists’ Trust which has acquired part of the important Gower Cliffs, and has been the first to survey and publish a directory of areas used by schools for educational purposes.”